Parents With Confidence

 Read or PIN: The Best Thing you can do to Help an Angry Child

-Important points to remember about these calm down strategies for kids
+Important points to remember about calming strategies for kids

 When it comes to emotional development in children there’s no ‘one size fits all’ option.